-- On September 17, 2014, the Australian Securities and Investments Commission (ASIC) and the MAS entered into a memorandum of understanding (MOU) to allow trade repositories licenced in one jurisdiction to provide relevant data to the authority in the other jurisdiction.
-Through this MOU, ASIC and MAS will cooperate with each other to fulfil their respective responsibilities and mandates by facilitating each authority's access to relevant trade repository data, while ensuring the confidentiality of the information is appropriately protected. - On October 31, 2014, MAS released the Securities and Futures (Reporting of Derivatives Contracts) (Amendment) (No.2) Regulations and their response to the feedback received on the consultation paper for the Securities and Futures (Reporting of Derivatives Contracts) Regulations (Amendment) 2014 (SF(RDC)R).
-Key changes included: - the regulations exclude certain categories of FX contracts from the reporting requirements; - the refined definition of "traded in Singapore" to include contracts executed by traders located in Singapore who have been executing or have been authorized to execute contracts for at least the last 30 days prior to the date of the contract; - the reporting commencement date for credit, interest rate and FX derivatives contracts traded in Singapore will commence on November 1, 2015; - the reporting commencement date for FX derivative contracts booked in Singapore will commence on May 1, 2015; - the requirement to report the additional data fields will commence from November 1, 2015; and - Masking relief was extended to November 1, 2015. - MAS and ESMA also signed an MOU to establish cooperation arrangements regarding CCPs in Singapore that have applied for recognition under EMIR.
+- On September 17, 2014, the Australian Securities and Investments Commission (ASIC) and MAS entered into a memorandum of understanding (MOU) to allow trade repositories licenced in one jurisdiction to provide relevant data to the authority in the other jurisdiction.
+Through this MOU, ASIC and MAS would cooperate with each other to fulfil their respective responsibilities and mandates by facilitating each authority's access to relevant trade repository data, while ensuring the confidentiality of the information is appropriately protected. - On October 31, 2014, MAS released the Securities and Futures (Reporting of Derivatives Contracts) (Amendment) (No.2) Regulations and their response to the feedback received on the consultation paper for the Securities and Futures (Reporting of Derivatives Contracts) Regulations (Amendment) 2014 (SF(RDC)R).
+Key changes included: - the regulations exclude certain categories of FX contracts from the reporting requirements; - the refined definition of "traded in Singapore" to include contracts executed by traders located in Singapore who have been executing or have been authorized to execute contracts for at least the last 30 days prior to the date of the contract; - the reporting commencement date for credit, interest rate and FX derivatives contracts traded in Singapore would commence on November 1, 2015;

+- the reporting commencement date for FX derivative contracts booked in Singapore would commence on May 1, 2015; - the requirement to report the additional data fields would commence from November 1, 2015; and - Masking relief was extended to November 1, 2015. - MAS and ESMA also signed an MOU to establish cooperation arrangements regarding CCPs in Singapore that have applied for recognition under EMIR.
 The MOU fulfils a pre-condition for ESMA to recognise CCPs in Singapore providing clearing services to European Union (EU) participants and trading venues.
-This will allow ESMA-recognised CCPs in Singapore to be used by EU market participants to satisfy their mandatory clearing obligations under EU law and will allow EU banks to enjoy lower capital charges for their clearing exposures to such recognised CCPs.
+This would allow ESMA-recognised CCPs in Singapore to be used by EU market participants to satisfy their mandatory clearing obligations under EU law and would allow EU banks to enjoy lower capital charges for their clearing exposures to such recognised CCPs. - On July 1, 2015, MAS issued a Consultation Paper on Draft Regulations for Mandatory Clearing of Derivatives Contracts.
+The draft Securities and Futures (Clearing of Derivatives Contracts) Regulations provided the implementation details of the initial set of product and persons subject to clearing obligations under the Securities and Futures Act, Chapter 289 of Singapore.